Mastering ROI: 11 Tips For Measuring Content Marketing and Thought Leadership

 - Year Over Year Performance Comparisons: Is your business doing better this quarter than this time last year?
-While there might be some seasonal fluctuations in your business during the same year, you ideally want to see growth each year during the same time periods.
+While there might be some seasonal fluctuations or uncontrollable events that impact your business, you ideally want to see growth each year during the same time periods.

 - Profit Margin: The most expensive part of sales is customer acquisition.
 As you sell more products to existing customers, your profit margins should increase.
 Higher profit margins could be a sign that you’re able to make more money with less marketing spend.